Morrisville State College

 TEXTBOOK(S):

-A course manual will be available from the campus bookstore.
-It will include the instructors' lesson plans, PowerPoint presentations (printed in handout format), pertinent reading material, and printouts of the laboratory exercises.
-Course material will also be available on-line under WebCT, accessible only by those students who are enrolled in the course.
-Numerous resources are also available at the college library and on-line.
+The manual to be used in ENRM 420 and ENRM 421 includes the instructors' lesson plans, PowerPoint presentations (printed in handout format), pertinent reading material, and printouts of the laboratory exercises.
+Course material will also be available online under Brightspace, accessible only to students enrolled in the course.
+Numerous resources are also available at the college library and online.
 Students are encouraged to be actively involved in acquiring some pertinent knowledge from all available resources.
-The following publication (utilized in RREN 303) will also serve as a reference:
+Either of the following publications (utilized in different semesters in ENRM 303) will also serve as a reference:

 STUDENT REQUIRED EQUIPMENT: